 Here is an example of how ClustrixDB provides only partial support for inline variables:

-DB will return a default value of T and MySQL errors out in such a situation.
+Clustrix will return a default value of 'T' and MySQL errors out in such a situation.

 MySQL would reject this default value and not allow the table to be created.

-ClustrixDB supports the syntax CREATE TABLE with CHECK CONSTRAINT, however constraint checking is not performed.
+ClustrixDB supports the syntax CREATE TABLE with CHECK CONSTRAINT using the IN operator; however constraint checking is not performed.

 ClustrixDB permits table definitions that use the VARCHAR data type with no max length, and supply a default max length of 21845.
 MySQL does not permit this.

 ClustrixDB allows a UNIQUE key length that exceeds the MySQL maximum length.
-Keep this in mind when importing or replicating a database to MySQL from ClustrixDB.
+Keep this in mind when importing or replicating a database to MySQL from Clustrix.

 MySQL only permits a single column that can be auto-initialized (DEFAULT CURRENT_TIMESTAMP) and or automatically set to the current timestamp (UPDATE CURRENT_TIMESTAMP).
 On MySQL, of these behaviors are applied to the first timestamp column created, but not to subsequent timestamp columns.